pandaCaffeine/sts-python/README.md

 ## Installation

-Use docker image `pandacaffeine/sts:1.0.0` in your docker environment or docker-compose.
+Use docker image `pandacaffeine/sts:1.1.0` in your docker environment or docker-compose.

 ## Algorithm

-1. Query object stat from `minio` for the source file:
-   1. If file was not found - return `404` response, exit
+1. Query the object stat from minio for the source file.
+If the file is not found, return a 404 response.
-2. Query object stat from `minio` for the requested thumbnail file
+2. Query the object stat for the thumbnail file requested.
-3. If thumbnail file was found in `minio`:
+3. Check if the thumbnail file exists in minio.
+If it does:
-   1. Check if `parent-etag` of the thumbnail file equals source file `etag`:
-      1. If etags do not equal - go to step `4`
+   - Check if the parent-etag of the thumbnail is equal to the source file's etag.
+If not, go to step 4.
-   2. Check if HTTP request has `If-None-Match` header:
-       1. If header is present:
-           1. If header's value is equals to file's stats - return `304` response, exit
+   - If the HTTP request has an If-None-Match header, check if its value is equal to the file's stats.
+If so, return a 304 response and exit.
-   3. Return thumbnail file from `minio` with `Etag` header, exit
+4. Return the thumbnail file with an Etag header from minio and exit.
-4. Try to create thumbnail file
+5. Try to generate a thumbnail file.
-5. Save created thumbnail file into `minio`
+6. Save the generated thumbnail into minio.
-6. Return created thumbnail file
+7. Return the created thumbnail.

 ## Configuration